 From there, you can read the fine print and fill out an application from the comfort of your own home.
 Some banks may also offer a bank bonus if you sign up within a physical branch.
 Plus, many people receive offers for bank bonuses in the mail.

-There is no right or wrong place to sign up as long as you’re getting the best offer available.
+There is no right or wrong place to sign up as long as you get the best offer.

 Where do I read the requirements for each bank bonus I sign up for?

-Whether you’re signing up for a bank bonus online or in the branch, they are all required to list terms and conditions alongside their offer.
+Whether you’re signing up for a bank bonus online or in the branch, they must list terms and conditions alongside their offer.

-Many provide a small chart with rates and fees, along with several paragraphs filled with terms and conditions.
+Many provide a small chart with rates and fees and several paragraphs filled with terms and conditions.

 Make sure to read through all of the accompanying print before you sign up for a new checking or savings account to earn a bonus.